litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-http-reset-peer.md

         # reset timeout specifies after how much duration to reset the connection
         - name: RESET_TIMEOUT #in ms
           value: '2000'
-        # provide the target port of the service
+        # provide the port of the targeted service
         - name: TARGET_SERVICE_PORT
           value: "80"
 ```